 Step 10: Let’s add some blood and bruises to the zombie.
 Add a solid color layer (choose a red that looks like blood) and add an invert layer mask.

-Use the Brush Tool to paint on the areas on the face where you want to show blood and bruises.
-I’ve added some red to his eyes and slightly touched up the face.
+Use the Brush Tool to paint the areas on the face where you want to show blood and bruises.
+I’ve added some red to his eyes and slightly touched up his face.

 Actually, we are pretty much done.